thorntail/thorntail-examples/kitchensink-html5-mobile/README.md

 # WildFly kitchensink-html5-mobile Example

-This example takes the [kitchensick-html5-mobile](https://github.com/wildfly/quickstart/tree/master/kitchensink-html5-mobile) quickstart from WildFly, and wraps it into a `-swarm` runnable jar.
+This example takes the [kitchensick-html5-mobile](https://github.com/wildfly/quickstart/tree/master/kitchensink-html5-mobile) quickstart from WildFly, and wraps it into a `-thorntail` runnable jar.

 > Please raise any issues found with this example in our JIRA:
 > https://issues.jboss.org/browse/THORN